What is the top Level 2 EV Charger available today? Which delivers the best value? Which delivers the most features?

-Here, we examine EV Chargers from ChargePoint, Juice Box, ClipperCreek, Wallbox, Blink, and Grizzl-E. We also look at the Emporia Smart Home EV Charger, newly available from Emporia at breakthrough pricing.
-For convenience, we offer the following comparison table.
+Here, we examine EV Chargers from Emporia, ChargePoint, Juice Box, ClipperCreek, Wallbox, Blink, and Grizzl-E. For convenience, we offer the following comparison table.
 Read on for a detailed description and review for each charger.

-You may have already realized that wall outlet chargers are quite slow.
-Level 2 chargers can charge an EV 3 to 10 times faster than a Level 1 charger, which increases your car’s availability.
+You may have already realized that Level 1 wall outlet chargers are quite slow.
+Level 2chargers can charge an EV 3 to 10 times faster than a Level 1 charger, which increases your car’s availability.
 This typically is worth the investment.
 You can also check with your electric utility for rebates, tax credits, and other incentives available in your area for EV chargers.

 At nearly $750, the ChargePoint station anchors the high price point and is often seen as the bar against which other options are judged.
 At the other end of the spectrum, in the sub-$450 range, Blink offers more affordable pricing for more basic systems.
-However, as prices are reduced, so are the amps the charger delivers, the length of the cable, and availability of smart features.
-In contrast, the Emporia Smart Home EV Charger offers a 48-amp charge, a 24-foot long cable, and the most robust of smart features on the market.
-All for under $550.
+However, typically as prices are reduced, so are the amps the charger delivers, the length of the cable, and availability of smart features.
+That’s why it is important to look at the entire value proposition.

 Level 2 EV Charger Market Review